sole/brickpresso/README.md

 Enjoy!

+## Using with a clicker

+If you have a clicker and it acts like a keyboard sending page UP and DOWN events, you can use it with this tool.

+Tested with a Kensington something something green laser clicker (thanks, @afabbro!)

 ### Mozilla theme

 There's an ````examples```` folder with just one example (yay!).
 It is a [mozilla themed](examples/mozilla) version of the demo.
 See it [online](http://sole.github.io/brickpresso/examples/mozilla/).